 In Alviso Ponds A8 and A8S, large habitat transition zones will be built on the southern edges, protecting and buffering the landfill and allowing for high tide refugia habitat to build up.
 The transition zone design leaves a gap to allow a potential project to reconnect adjacent creeks with the Bay.
+The Service is working with the Santa Clara Valley Water Distrct to complete this project and the project is anticipated to begin in spring/summer 2019.

-Mountain View Preferred Alternative
+Mountain View Project

 Currently, ponds A1 and A2W are ambient bay salinity type ponds (3-4 feet subsided at 0 feet elevation).
 The intent in Phase 2 is to turn both ponds fully tidal.
 However, the Project (in conjunction with the SCVWD) needs to build a flood protection levee along the Coast Casey Forebay and between A1 and the City of Mountain View's Charleston Slough.
 The plan will also include creating large transition zones (30:1 slope ratio) to protect landfill areas and create high tide refugia habitat.
 For public access, we will retain and improve existing trails (e.g. add an ADA accessible switch back).
 A short new spur trail will be built to an observation platform looking out over Charleston Slough and the restored tidal marsh.
 There will be another out-and-back trail along the edge of Pond A2W leading out to the Bay.
+The plan is to begin to build the transition zone levee for pond A2W in summer 2019.